-- been provided for each passenger.
+- a) All plant and equipment shall only be used for the purpose that it was designed.
+The carrying of passengers is prohibited unless a proper seat has been provided for each passenger.
 This includes all work vehicles such as Utilities, Vans, Trucks, Forklift trucks, Earthmoving Equipment, etc. - b) Where possible the Site Manager shall isolate pedestrians from mobile plant.
-This may be done by: - The elimination or reduction of activities that conflict with the movement of plant in the work area. - Barricading, fencing and to a lesser extent witches' hats and coloured/reflective tape. - Restricted zones. - · Lockouts. - Keeping unrelated trades/activities apart through job programming. - c) Requirements for vehicles entering the construction area: - Maximum speed limit of 15 km/h. - All trucks shall be fitted with horns and reversing lights/beepers. - d) Requirements for powered mobile plant operating in the construction area: - All earthworks sites must be barricaded. - Motion alarms must be fitted on all boom and scissors lifts. - Skid steer loaders shall be fitted with reversing alarms. - e) Requirements for workers/sub-contractors: - Workers working in the vicinity must wear reflective vests. - f) Requirements for plant operators: - Operators must hold the relevant National Certificate of Competency, or: - Hold a Certificate of Competency issued by a Registered Training Organisation, or: - Been deemed competent by their employer.
+This may be done by: - The elimination or reduction of activities that conflict with the movement of plant in the work area. - Barricading, fencing and to a lesser extent witches' hats and coloured/reflective tape. - Restricted zones. - Lockouts. - Keeping unrelated trades/activities apart through job programming. - c) Requirements for vehicles entering the construction area - Maximum speed limit of 15 km/h - All trucks shall be fitted with horns and reversing lights/beepers - d) Requirements for powered mobile plant operating in the construction area - All earthworks' sites must be barricaded. - Motion alarms must be fitted on all boom and scissors lifts. - Skid steer loaders shall be fitted with reversing alarms. - e) Requirements for workers - Workers working in the vicinity must wear reflective vests. - f) Requirements for plant operators - Operators must hold the relevant National Certificate of Competency, or: - Hold a certificate of competency issued by a Registered Training Organisation, or: - Been deemed competent by their employer.